How to Choose a Zipper Slider

 Two-handle sliders are found on items that require inside/outside access.
 Think tents, sleeping bags, screens/enclosures, etc. They can also be used on reversible jackets.

-Slider style refers to the design of the pull tab on the slider and while it's mostly a matter of personal preference, it can impact the zipper's functionality.
+Slider pull style refers to the design of the zipper pull tab itself, which is the part that you grip and pull on in order to move the slider along the zipper track.
+While pull styles are mostly a matter of personal preference, they can impact the zipper's functionality.

-Standard styles are very common and feature a rectangular shaped pull tab.
-These are common on jackets.
+rectangular shaped pull tab.
+These are common on garments.

-Wire pull sliders have large holes in them.
-They are beneficial if you need to attach a piece of fabric or leather to the tab for easier pulling.
+Wire pulls, ring pulls and Q-pulls have large holes in them.
+They can be easier to grip over their standard style counterparts and are especially beneficial if you want to attach a piece of fabric or leather to the pull.
+These are common on jackets and bags.

-There are also various styles of decorative sliders, which are a bit more stylish and intricate in design.
-These include (but aren't limited to) donut pull, ring pull, dripping pull, and teardrop sliders.
+There are also various styles of decorative pulls, which are a bit more stylish and intricate in design.
+These include (but aren't limited to): donut pull, dripping pull, and teardrop pulls.
+Teardrop pulls are often found on invisible zippers used for pillows, dresses, and skirts.

 Other Types of Sliders